saifali1035/terraform_learning/README.md

 *Points to remember*
 1. key_name = "Project1" can only be defined and will not be created by terraform if not present.

+# Day-2 and Day-3
+We are trying to create VPC using ChatGPT on Day2 while using YT as refrence on Day3

+# Day-4
+Learning and using modules, using modules we can eleminate the need of rewriting code for similiar infrastructures.

 # Day-5
 Terraform State file and remote backend.